BergerMarcin/around-world-front-vue/README.md

 ### FE part 1 - basic functionalities

 1. ~~Try implementation of `vue-leaflet` thought stoped development of this package (insted custom applying `leaflet` in Vue3)~~
-2. Create local JSON-server as source of hotel data
+2. ~~Create local JSON-server as source of hotel data~~
-3. Move hotels to `store` (`Pinia`)
+3. ~~Move hotels to `store` (`Pinia`)~~
+4. Create correct fetching data with Axios
-4. Add cart to `store`
+5. Add cart to `store`
-5. TS typing of hotels & cart.
+6. TS typing of hotels & cart.
-6. Markers of added to cart hotels (red-orange i.e. some nice color)
+7. Markers of added to cart hotels (red-orange i.e. some nice color)
-7. Hotel popup element with image, price, range
+8. Hotel popup element with image, price, range
-8. Hotel modal on popup click.
+9. Hotel modal on popup click.
 Modal with hotel details & ATC (add-to-cart).
-9. Cart modal with remove-item & buy-all CTA buttons
+10. Cart modal with remove-item & buy-all CTA buttons
 ---
-10. Scrape hotel data & add to JSON-fixture
+11. Scrape hotel data & add to JSON-fixture
-11. Add searching by `localization` & `date` & `dateAccurancy` (add them to `store`)
+12. Add searching by `localization` & `date` & `dateAccurancy` (add them to `store`)

 ### BE & DB